Cerebras WSE-3 - The Wafer-Scale AI Engine

 Key Capabilities

 Wafer-Scale Integration.
-The defining feature of the WSE-3 is that it is manufactured as a single piece of silicon.
+The defining feature of the WSE-3 is that it's manufactured as a single piece of silicon.
 Standard chips are cut from a wafer, packaged individually, and then connected on circuit boards through PCIe slots, socket mounts, or interposers.
 The WSE-3 skips all of that - the entire wafer is the chip.

-This eliminates the packaging overhead, inter-chip communication latency, and bandwidth constraints that limit traditional multi-chip systems.
+This removes the packaging overhead, inter-chip communication latency, and bandwidth constraints that limit traditional multi-chip systems.
 Data moving between two cores on the WSE-3 travels across on-wafer wires, not through PCIe traces, bridge chips, or network cables.
 The latency and bandwidth of on-wafer communication is orders of magnitude better than any multi-chip interconnect.

 The engineering challenge is immense.
 A standard 300mm wafer contains billions of transistors, and even at 99.99% yield rates, a wafer with 4 trillion transistors would have millions of defective transistors.
 Cerebras builds redundancy into the design with spare cores that can be activated to replace any defective units - similar in concept to how SSDs over-provision flash cells to replace worn-out blocks.